bifrost/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image2]

-I did not normalize the image before processing because I am using batch_normalization as first layer in the neural network.
+As a kind of preprocessing I am also using batch_normalization as first layer in the neural network.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.